Small Claims Court

 - Write out questions you want to ask your witnesses;

-- Try to anticipate what testimony the other party will give; and
+- Try to anticipate what testimony the other party will give and what you want to ask them;

 - Arrive at court on time.